vince-lam/vince-lam.github.io/_posts/2023-11-08-openai-dev-day.md

 The Dev Day has undoubtedly set a new pace for innovation and accessibility in AI.
 As we embrace these new tools and platforms, it's vital to balance the enthusiasm for progress with a mindful approach to the environmental and competitive implications.

 ![Could this be the future of the MAD (Machine Learning, Artificial Intelligence) Landscape? - Source unknown](/images/blog/2023-11-2024-MAD-landscape.png)
-<p style="text-align: center;font-size:13px">Could this be the future of the MAD (Machine Learning, Artificial Intelligence) Landscape? - Source unknown </p>
+<p style="text-align: center;font-size:13px; margin-top: -20px;">Could this be the future of the MAD (Machine Learning, Artificial Intelligence) Landscape? - Source unknown </p>